hkbwt/cse-480/README.md

 $ git commit -m "what did I do in this commit"
 $ git push origin your_name
 ```
-NOTE: It should ask you for your username and password for github.
+* NOTE: It should ask you for your username and password for github.
+* NOTE: Currently there is no need to setup a webserver to process these pages.
+However, if other assets are add this could be needed.

 Congratulations, you have successfully contributed to the project!